felix05101/Vcpkg-Integration-Tool/README.md

 ## Important Note

-Administrator Privileges: Ensure that the tool is run with administrator privileges to allow installation of Git and Vcpkg.
+**Administrator Privileges: Ensure that the tool is run with administrator privileges to allow installation of Git and Vcpkg.
-Troubleshooting
-If you encounter any issues during installation or integration, refer to the error messages displayed by the tool.
+**If you encounter any issues during installation or integration, refer to the error messages displayed by the tool.
 Ensure that you have the necessary permissions and a stable internet connection.
-Contributing
-Contributions to this tool are welcome!
-If you encounter any bugs or have suggestions for improvement, please open an issue or submit a pull request on GitHub.

 License
 This tool is licensed under the MIT License.